kids-first/kf-utils-python/README.md

 def my_patch_func(thing):
     return {"external_id": "VISIBLE" if thing["visible"] else "HIDDEN"}

-# Patch the given KFIDs according to the result of the function
+# Patch the given KFIDs or entities according to the result of the function
 patch_things_with_func(host, things, my_patch_func)
 ```